 Despite rumors to the contrary, Matt Cutts of Google has indicated that when you use a 301 redirect you do not have to worry about losing any more PageRank than you would through a link.
 This means that the 301 does not hurt performance.

-It is also important to note that while some site builders believe that using a rel=”canonical” will do the same job as a 301 redirect, this is generally false.
-The rel=”canonical” tag was designed to manage duplicate content and it is better to use a 301 when actually moving a page.
+It is also important to note that while some site builders believe that using a rel=”canonical” will do the same job as a 301 redirect, but this is incorrect.
+The rel=”canonical” tag was designed to indicate the original and primary company when duplicate content needs to exist.
+It is better to use a 301 when actually moving a page.

 3) What is a 302 redirect and when should I use it?